Haxxor-Birdman/Haxxor-Birdman/autonomous-law-disclosure.md

 ***DISCLAIMERS FOLLOW: Please review and be advised of the following:***

 In meatspace, I am a lawyer admitted to practice in multiple states and federal jurisdictions in the United States.
 Here, I am an anon crypto-lawyer (that may or may not practice "autonomous lawyering" in a variety of settings) with a bird-man-hero-lawyer moniker.
-To the extent that does not dissuade you from relying upon what I have to say, below are some disclaimers that more fully set things out.
+To the extent that does not dissuade you from relying upon what I have to say, below are some disclaimers that more fully sets things out.

 **DISCLAIMER OF ATTORNEY – CLIENT RELATIONSHIP**